Seelengrab/Seelengrab.github.io/articles/About some responses to that "Correctness in Julia" post/index.md

 comes along and assumes more from their types than they guarantee.

 These issues are not exclusive to julia - there are whole [research languages](https://github.com/google-research/dex-lang) dedicated to this problem.
 Even just confined to indexing, it is very far from a solved problem.
 The situation right now, however, boils down to "check every access or manage to prove (or convince the compiler) that you don't need to".
+Or just hope code review catches it - in my opinion the worst, if most humane option.

+## Fixing the most common issues

 I don't want to go on and on about how interfaces don't fix this, so let's take a look at both examples I gave and how they could be fixed, without getting rid of `@inbounds` in the loop, to keep performance up.
 Here's the first one: